 It is less than half the cost again to hold asylum seekers in community detention – where the asylum seeker is put into community housing by the Department of Immigration – at less than $100,000 a year.
 By far the cheapest option, however, is to allow asylum seekers to live in the community on a bridging visa (less than half the cost again of community detention).

 The Commission of Audit described the detention and processing of boat arrivals as “the fastest-growing government program over recent years”, with expenditure skyrocketing from $118.4 million in 2009-10 to $3.3 billion in 2013-14.
-To put this into perspective, the United Nations High Commissioner for Refugees (UNHCR) is responsible for 11 million refugees and 38.7 million “people of concern” globally with a total budget of US$5.3 billion.
+To put this into perspective, the United Nations High Commissioner for Refugees (UNHCR) is responsible.

 Although it is unclear from the Commission of Audit’s report exactly which costs were included in its calculations, these figures almost certainly underestimate the true economic cost of Australia’s refugee policy.
 For example, the figures probably don’t include the extra foreign aid given to countries hosting our offshore processing centres.
 Papua New Guinea received an extra A$420 million in foreign aid over four years for agreeing to process and resettle all asylum seekers who arrive by boat.

 Even though the Commission of Audit identified bridging visas as the most affordable option, the government denies many asylum seekers on bridging visas the right to work.
 It thereby forfeits their taxes and the extra consumer spending their incomes might generate, and places an additional financial burden on local charities.